DIAC: Construction, Operation, and Applications

 At first, the DIAC’s resistance tends to be higher due to the reverse Bias junction between the layers.
 Consequently, a small leakage current will move through the DIAC.
 You can refer to this area as the blocking state in the curve.

 Further, it’s normal for most of the DIAC’s to experience a breakdown voltage of around 30V.
-But the specific breakdown voltage depends on the type of device you use.
+However, the specific breakdown voltage depends on the type of device you use.

 So, the DIAC will remain in the negative half-cycle (conduction state) until the current gets to a specific value (holding current).
 The holding current refers to the minimum current that the device needs to remain in the ON state.